LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Mobile_Web.md

 ### Overview

-Quick Replies are a group of actionable items (chips) that appear as part of the conversation, making it easier to have an automated conversation with consumers.
-Once a consumer clicks on one of these chips, a pre-rendered message is sent to a bot, without the consumer having to type it out.
-This saves the consumer precious time and creates an easy way to enrich the consumer’s experience and provide a direction for conversations using bot interactions.
-Because these answers are pre-formatted, it enables a bot to continue the conversation freely and smoothly.

 LiveEngage enables creating and displaying up to 24 Quick Replies chips per message (that is, a consumer will have up to 24 chips to choose from per message they'll send).

 Each chip can have: